eviltester/keywordDrivenAutomatingDrafts/readme.md

 Advanced Features:

+- assertions on any command - check \t true \t [any command] - need to pass in the keyword map, could use constructor to do this when adding to map
 - see what features in existing frameworks that we might want to approximate in 'advanced' to demystify
 - run all scripts from all sheets?
 - run all tab files in a 'suite' file or directory